thosgood/this-weeks-finds/markdown/201-250/week217.md

 >
 > Gal(K_n/Q) \to C*,
 >
-> with K_n the nth cyclotomic field, so a continuous group homomorphism
+> with K_n the $n$th cyclotomic field, so a continuous group homomorphism
 >
 > Gal(Q^-^/Q) \to C*.
 >